scionproto/scion/doc/ControlPlanePKI.md

   certificates.
 All SCION hosts are verifiers.
 - __Trust store:__ database of trust anchors established and maintained by verifiers.
 - __Trust reset:__ action of creating and announcing a new trust anchor for an existing ISD.
+- __TRC update:__ process of releasing a new TRC version that is verifiable with the previous version.
+Starting from a trust anchoring TRC, consecutive updates build a verifiable chain of updates.
 - __TRC chain verification:__ process of verifying a series of TRCs with consecutive version numbers and the same ISD identifier, starting from a trust anchor.
 - __ASCII__, __BASE64URL__, __UTF8__: defined according to [Section 1.1 of RFC